Wayne Connolly

 Film and Television

-Wayne’s film and TV credits include Friday on my Mind, The Kettering IncidentRED, Black Balloon, Newcastle, Mullet, Prime Mover, Monkey Puzzle, and Little Fish.
-For the latter, Wayne collaborated with Midnight Oil’s Jim Moginie on a reworking of Cold Chisel’s Flame Trees, by Sarah Blasko.
+Wayne’s film and TV credits include TV series Friday on my Mind and The Kettering Incident, the Del Kathryn Barton short film RED and feature films Black Balloon, Newcastle, Mullet, Prime Mover, Monkey Puzzle, and Little Fish, for which Wayne collaborated with Midnight Oil’s Jim Moginie on the feature track, a cover of Cold Chisel’s ‘Flame Trees’, by Sarah Blasko.

 As a musician and songwriter, his personal discography includes a dozen albums under various guises.
-He was one of the three principal writers in the The Welcome Mat.
+He was one of the three principal writers in The Welcome Mat.
+His current band Knievel released their album Emerald City through Alberts, and he also performs in his own electronic project under the name Earls Court.

 Awards